belindadunu/Blitz2/README.md

 <img width="1422" alt="blitz2_img12" src="https://github.com/belindadunu/Blitz2/assets/139175163/2fc9748c-342d-4741-a867-5699527fcd95">

 - Determined the t2.medium instance did not have adequate resources to handle the load
-- Considered m5, c5, and r5 instance families and selected m5.xlarge as best fit
+- Considered m4, c4, and r4 instance families and selected m4.xlarge as best fit
+  - In retrospect, t3.xlarge may have been more cost-effective while still providing the necessary resources
+  - The ideal instance type depends on the specific application architecture, resource usage, and budget
 - Created a t2.micro instance to test instance type change script:

 ```bash